 High-tech PRYM1® camouflage keeps you extremely stealth in the water and helps you avoid detection by fish.
-Choose the PRYM1® Shoreline camouflage for open blue water spearfishing, or Blackout for hunting around kelp, seaweed and rocks.
+Choose the PRYM1® Shoreline camouflage for open blue water spearfishing, or Blackout for hunting around kelp, seaweed and rocks and in darker waters.

 If you are unsure about wetsuit sizing, please get in touch and we’ll be happy to help.